-A summary of the steps required to prepare a DA is provided in Figure 2.2-2.
+The development standards for complying development can be found in Part 3B of the Codes SEPP.
+A summary of the steps required to prepare for a CDC development standards is provided in Figure 2-25.

-A qualified designer or a building designer that is accredited by the Building Designers Association of Australia is to certify that the design of the development is consistent with the Design Criteria in the Design Verification Statement.
+A qualified designer or a building designer that is accredited by the Building Designers Association of Australia, is required to certify that the design of the development is consistent with the Design Criteria in the Design Verification Statement.